1Getting Started

 Level Meters

 Dual-channel (L/R) level meters display 12 rows of circular dots on the right side of the panel.
 During recording, the IN label lights up showing input levels.
 During playback, the OUT label lights up showing output levels.
-Rows 10–11 are the red peak zone — if these light up consistently, your input is too hot.
+The input meter reflects the tracks with input monitoring enabled (controlled by the "I" buttons in the Mixer), so it shows what you actually hear.
+Rows 10-11 are the red peak zone - if these light up consistently, your input is too hot.

 3Quick Reference